 On the second page of the template, you will be adding some additional content related to the terms and conditions.
 You can use the standard features of Google Docs editor to edit your content.
 Using Template Builder, you will add a few placeholders to dynamically populate the Account Name and delivery period.

 In the second paragraph, for example, you can add a hyperlink that points to the privacy policy related to the Opportunity.
 First, such a field should be created in Salesforce.
-To insert the Link element inside the document, follow the next steps:

-Place the cursor in the text where you would like to insert the link and click the Refresh button in Template Builder.
+Place the cursor in the text where you would like to insert the link and click the "Refresh" button in Template Builder.

-Select the Link element.
+Select the "Link" element.

 In the body of the inserted element, type the text that you would like to display as a link.

-On the third page of the document template, you will add payment details such as company name and address.
-In the Payment Details paragraph, you can write any specific information according to your quote.
+On the third page of the template document, you will add payment details such as company name and address.
+In the "Payment Details" paragraph, you can write any specific information according to your quote.

 You can also add a payment code that can be used directly from mobile banking applications.
-To do this, you can use the Code element.
+To do this, you can use the "Code" element.
 But, again, don't forget to create the corresponding field in Salesforce, filled with the content required by PDF417 standard for the code to work.

-Insert the payment code following the following steps:
+Insert the payment code following the instructions:

-Place the cursor in the document where you would like to insert the code and click the Refresh button in Template Builder.
+Place the cursor in the document where you would like to insert the code and click the "Refresh" button in Template Builder.

-Select the Code element.
+Select the "Code" element.

-Select the following attribute values:
+Use the following values:

 Leave the remaining attributes empty and click Insert Element.

-You are left to configure the last page of the Sales Quote template.
-This page will contain customer contact details, taken from the Opportunity Contact Roles and Sales Agent details.
-To insert the customer contacts you can use the already-known Table element:
+You are left to configure the last page of the "Sales Quote" template.
+This page will contain customer contact details, taken from the "Opportunity Contact Roles" and "Sales Agent" queries.

 When the table is inserted, fill its cells with the needed data.